microsoft/online-experimentation-metric-collections/README.md

 To modify the metrics in this sample application:

 * [Add (your customized) metrics to a json file](https://github.com/Azure-Samples/openai-chat-app-eval-ab/tree/main/.config).
 Check your [GitHub Actions workflow file](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/.github/workflows/azure-dev.yml) configured file path to ensure the file is processed by that GHA.
-* Add the summary rule(s) necessary for consuming OTEL-based GenAI spans into your repository's [infra path](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/la-summary-rules.json) and ensure your [main.bicep](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/main.bicep) has a module for summary rule deployment.
+* Add the summary rule(s) necessary for consuming OTeL-based GenAI spans into your repository's [infra path](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/la-summary-rules.json) and ensure your [main.bicep](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/main.bicep) has a module for summary rule deployment.
 For more clarity on deploying summary rules, a sample bicep template is referenced below, with placeholder support files in the [infra](./genai/infra) folder of this samples repo.

 Sample bicep module for summary rule deployment: